 This proactive approach took a holistic look at patient care, with the aim of reducing avoidable hospital admissions, and keeping people safe and well in their homes.

-In the years that have followed, the service has developed in to a nurse-lead, multidisciplinary Community Wellness Team who have created over 2,500 individual patient plans, reducing admissions by 20%.It has also led the way in creating new teams and new services to fulfill unmet needs that have been identified along the way.
+In the years that have followed, the service has developed into a nurse-led, multidisciplinary Community Wellness Team that has created over 2,500 individual patient plans, reducing admissions by 20%.It has also led the way in creating new teams and new services to fulfil unmet needs that have been identified along the way.

 By 2016 the Federation was growing.

 VAWAS was expanding to meet growing patient needs and increased requirements from the Clinical Commissioning Groups.

 In April of that year our next contract launched - a Practice Aligned Mental Health Service.